How to Succeed at Breastfeeding

 A nursing bra and pads make everything easier.
 Trying to use your regular bra just stretches it out and causes clogged ducts (not fun).The pad will keep you from getting soaked when you have let down.
 Every time you feed on one side the other will have let down as well.
 It’s not pleasant to be covered in milk.

 The first couple of weeks if possible stay in bed or a comfortable area with your newborn as much as possible.
 Your goal is for you two to get as comfortable with breastfeeding as possible.
 I spent most of the first weeks in bed with the T.V. going and snack at the ready.
 This made it easier to focus on breastfeeding and not worry about anything else.
-Cody grabbed me most everything I needed and River hung out with us as well.
+My husband grabbed me most everything I needed and my toddler hung out with us as well.

 Also in that first couple of weeks cluster feedings are at an all-time high.
 Cluster feedings are how baby builds up your supply, so don’t worry they’re not getting enough.
 As long as there are enough wet/dirty diapers your baby is getting enough.
 Remember that the cluster feedings will be hard, but they will come to an end.